clinaresl/table/README.md

 # Gotchas #

-Beyond the basic usage of tables, `table` provides many other features which are described next
+Beyond the basic usage of tables, `table` provides other features which are described next

 ## ANSI color codes ##